Ladies, How to Improve Your Financial Literacy This Holiday Season

 Even Canada’s department of finance recognized the fact that women were hit earlier and harder by the effects of Covid-19 and their jobs have continued to recover at a slower pace.
 Since early 2020, the labour market is one of the areas in which the country’s long-standing gender inequities have been amplified.

-In fact, 42 per cent of women reported worrying more than men (35 per cent) about their finances for reasons such as having to drop out of the workforce due to lack of access to childcare.
+In fact, 42% of women reported worrying more than men (35 per cent) about their finances for reasons such as having to drop out of the workforce due to lack of access to childcare.
 Leading up to Christmas, this reveals an even bigger cause for concern.

 Why?
 Well for starters, money spent on holiday shopping often leaves people in a stressful position financially.
 It’s easy to tack on debt around this time of year and the negative impact of the pandemic isn’t helping any.